Easily map a network drive on Mac: Expert tips

 - Being used by multiple users across multiple devices

 Other, perhaps less obvious benefits of NAS include things like automated backups and the ability to mirror data on two drives.
-By the way, I use a backup disk from a different manufacturer than my main disk.
-I feel like I am playing it safe that way.
+Personally, I use a backup disk from a different manufacturer than my main one.
+It just feels like a safer bet.

 Map network drive on macOS (one-time)

-Nowadays, most NAS devices are seriously easy to map.
-Let’s say that you’ve been working on a document in your home office but have just remembered a key fact that you want to include.
+Nowadays, most NAS devices are very easy to map.
+Let’s say you’ve been working on a document in your home office but have just remembered a key fact that you want to include.
 Time to make a quick edit from your wife’s laptop before you forget about it!

 - Enter your login details and password, then click OK to mount the network drive.